 There aren’t multiple ‘kinds’ of snake shed.
 Not only that, but all snakes shed in the same way, and prefer to get all of their skin off at once.

-The Snake Shedding Process
+The Snake Shedding Process Explained

 How Do Snakes Start Shedding?

 This dullness progressively gets ‘worse’ the further along in the process your snake gets.

 What is the Snake Blue Phase?

-Afterward, you have what’s called the ‘blue phase.’
-You’ll notice it after about three days, and up to the end of the first week (i.e., seven days from when their scales became duller).
+You’ll notice the ‘blue phase’ in snakes after about three days, and up to the end of the first week (i.e., seven days from when their scales became duller).
 Two changes characterize this phase:

 - Your snake’s eyes will turn either blue, milky, or a milky blue.

 How Does a Snake Start Shedding?